Zoltán Farkas (weightlifter)

 Zoltán Farkas (born 19 November 1974 in Sovata) is a Hungarian weightlifter.
 He holds the 69 kg Hungarian record.
 He competed in two Olympic Games.
 In Atlanta he finished in the 8th place in 59 kg category, four years later in Sydney he placed 10th in 62 kg category.

 Sporting career

-Farkas won three silver medal (snatch, clean & jerk, total) at the 1997 European Weightlifting Championships in Rijeka.
+Farkas won three silver medals (snatch, clean & jerk, total) at the 1997 European Weightlifting Championships in Rijeka.
 One year later he won bronze medal in snatch at the European Championships.